Hyundai Kia Metal shaving in Oil (Theta II Engine)

 Many Hyundai and Kia cars equipped with Theta II (2.0 L turbo and 2.4L) engines may notice metal shavings in their engine oil.

-In this article, you will find details about this problem.
-How to check if you have metal shavings in your oil, and what you should do if you find metal shavings.
+This article will provide details about this problem.
+How to check if your oil has metal shavings, and what to do if you find them.

 Engine failures are reported to occur as early as 30,000 miles.
 These symptoms do not affect only US vehicles but also may be a common problem experienced by Kia / Hyundai owners worldwide.
 If you are having this problem, please use the comments section to let us know.